MohitShridhar/genima/README.md

 ### 2. Render joints as spheres

-To draw actions in your rlbench dataset, you need to provide paths to your rlbench dataset and random textures:
+To render actions, provide paths to your RLBench dataset and random textures:
 ```bash
 # downloads textures for random backgrounds
 poetry exec download_textures